 The Ballarat Line Upgrade is being delivered by the Melbourne Metro Rail Authority (MMRA).

-Following a competitive evaluation process, a consortium comprising Lendlease, Coleman Rail and SMEC has been selected as the construction contractor for the Ballarat Line Upgrade.
+A consortium comprising Lendlease, Coleman Rail and SMEC is the construction contractor for the Ballarat Line Upgrade, with MMRA and V/Line as alliance partners.

 The number of people choosing to live in Melbourne's outer west is growing, with Melton one of Australia's fastest growing municipalities and Ballarat representing Victoria's third-most populated city.